This post may contain eBay affiliate links. Please read our disclosure policy.

 His rookie season was decent for a young guy just getting his feet wet.
-He really took off in his fourth year (1972) rushing for 1251 yards and 6 touchdowns.
+He took off in his fourth year (1972), rushing for 1251 yards and 6 touchdowns.

 Read: 2020 Topps Series 2 Variations

-Numbered #90 the card is outlined in an orange/yellow color with a flag hold the OJ Simpson name.
-A small football completes the card with the position of the player, in this case running back.
+Numbered #90, the card is outlined in an orange/yellow color with a flag holding the OJ Simpson name.
+A small football completes the card with the player’s position, in this case, running back.

-The 1970s Kellogg OJ Simpson rookie card is actually a pretty sharp looking card in our opinion and shows OJ with his game face on… I wouldn’t want to tackle him, his face scream “I could run over a mack truck! and will if I have to!”.
+In our opinion, the 1970s Kellogg OJ Simpson rookie card is a pretty sharp-looking card and shows OJ with his game face on… I wouldn’t want to tackle him; his face screamed, “I could run over a mack truck! and will if I have to!”.

-Were by not any means a big OJ fan but might consider buying this card if the price was right.
+I was not a big OJ fan, but I might consider buying this card if the price is right.

-This card isn’t really worth owning… it will most likely increase in value over the time but the ROI would be so small it’s not worth the time/money unless you’re a HUGE OJ aka Juice FANBOY.
+This card isn’t worth owning… it will most likely increase in value over time, but the ROI would be so small it’s not worth the time/money unless you’re a HUGE OJ, aka Juice FANBOY.

 I can’t imagine us owning this card in any situation… unless it was given to us for free.

 - 1969 Glendale Stamps RC

 - 1970 Kelloggs RC #48